AlertuLabs/Hooki/docs/guides/discord-guide.md

 ### Using Files with Attachments

-Files can be provided alongside attachments which allows you to send multiple attachments with a single file.
+Files can be provided alongside attachments making it convenient to use a single file for multiple attachments.

 1. Add Files to the payload containing the `SnowflakeId`, `FileName`, `ContentType` and `FileContents`.
 2. Add Attachments to the payload containing the `SnowflakeId` and `FileName`.
 The `FileName` needs to match the `FileName` of the file you want to attach.